-- Ensure elements in the Emergency Action Plan Checklist are identified. - Inspect field and equipment outlined in the Field & Equipment Checklist. - Be familiar with division rules outlined in the Little League International Rulebook/App. - Be familiar behavior guidelines, and hold everyone accountable. - Hold a warm-up drill that is performed within the confines of the playing field and not within areas that are frequented spectators. - Ensure only players, managers, coaches and umpires with a MCLL identification badge are allowed on playing field and in the dugout. - Know what to do if there is inclement weather.
+- Ensure elements in the Emergency Action Plan Checklist are identified. - Perform a pregame inspection of bats, helmets, and catcher's mask and remove equipment that is damaged or illegal per the Little League rules.
+Refer to Field & Equipment Checklist. - Be familiar with division rules outlined in the Little League International Rulebook/App. - Be familiar behavior guidelines, and hold everyone accountable. - Hold a warm-up drill that is performed within the confines of the playing field and not within areas that are frequented spectators. - Ensure only players, managers, coaches and umpires with a MCLL identification badge/renewal sticker are allowed on playing field and in the dugout. - Know what to do if there is inclement weather.